Research and Links

 The Supplemental Poverty Measure (SPM) accounts for expenses (e.g., state-level differences in housing costs) and resources (e.g., government safety net program benefits) not captured in the official poverty measure.
 According to SPM estimates, 13% of California children lived in poverty in 2020.
 California's SPM child poverty rate consistently exceeds comparable U.S. figures.
 More than one in five African American/black and Hispanic/Latino children in California lived below their SPM threshold in 2018-2020, compared with fewer than one in twelve of their white and multiracial peers.

 The California Poverty Measure (CPM) builds on the SPM by adjusting for California-specific safety net policies and for regional variation in the cost of living within the state.
-CPM data for fall 2021 show that 9% of children statewide lived in poverty and 1.7% lived in deep poverty.
-In the absence of social safety net programs, it is estimated that the child poverty rate would have been nearly 20 percentage points higher and the deep poverty rate more than 9 percentage points higher.
-Local CPM child poverty rates varied from 7% to 12% across the state's ten most populous counties and from 3% to 17% across legislative districts with data.
+CPM data for early 2023 show that 14% of children statewide lived in poverty and 2.2% lived in deep poverty—up from 9% and 1.7%, respectively, in fall 2021.
+In the absence of social safety net programs, it is estimated that the child poverty rate would have been nearly 15 percentage points higher and the deep poverty rate more than 9 percentage points higher in early 2023.
+Local CPM child poverty rates for early 2023 varied from 11% to 18% across the state's ten most populous counties and from 5% to 30% across legislative districts with data.
 Overall, children whose parents are single, non-U.S. citizens, or who did not finish high school tend to experience higher rates of CPM poverty and deep poverty than children in families with married parents, U.S. citizens, and higher levels of educational attainment.

 The Self-Sufficiency Standard (SSS) represents the estimated income a family needs to adequately meet its basic needs without public or private assistance.
 Across California counties, the SSS for a family of two adults and two school-aged children in 2018 ranged from $52,566 (Modoc) to $114,215 (Marin) annually.
 In 2016, nearly half (48%) of all families with children statewide lived on incomes below their SSS.